 - Get some rest.
 It’s been proven, lack of sleep is fattening.
 Do not hesitate to take a nap if needed

 And don’t forget to enjoy your journey above all!
 And indulge in food every now and then, YOLO (you only live once), that’s what the kids say!
 From what I noticed, those who have good habits on the road, are the ones who already adopted good habits in their hometown.
 So, before a long journey, try to adopt good habits.
 You’ll be able to say “Stay in shape on the road?
 Easy peasy!”
 And please, do not hit the road without a travel insurance!
+Here are more tips about why you should buy travel insurance.

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.